OpenSlides/openslides-csv-export/README.rst

 Version 1.1.0 (unreleased)
 --------------------------
 * Updated to new plugin api and to other api changes of OpenSlides 1.6.
+* Fixed bug when using related agenda items.

 Version 1.0.2 (2013-11-26)